spring-attic/spring-security-saml/README.md

 Spring SAML Extension allows seamless inclusion of SAML 2.0 Service Provider capabilities in Spring applications.
 All products supporting SAML 2.0 in Identity Provider mode (e.g. ADFS 2.0, Shibboleth, OpenAM/OpenSSO, Ping Federate, Okta) can be used to connect with Spring SAML Extension.

 ## Code of Conduct
-This project adheres to the Contributor Covenant link:CODE_OF_CONDUCT.adoc[code of conduct].
+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.adoc).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.

 ## Links
 Web: